Free Things to Do in Houma

 Must-see spots that don't cost a penny.

-Historic Downtown Houma Walking District Free
+Historic Downtown Houma Walking Loop Free

-Southdown Plantation House Grounds & Oak Allee Free
+Southdown Plantation & Museum Grounds Free

-Houma-Terrebonne Civic Center Public Art Walk Free
+Houma-Terrebonne Civic Center Lobby Art Free

 Free Cultural Experiences